Family Law in Illinois

 Any other factor that establishes that the loss of the relationship between the petitioner and the child is likely to harm the child's mental, physical or emotional health.

 A grandparent or great-grandparent may petition for visitation with a child, as can an adult sibling of a child.
 A petition for visitation may be filed when a parent dies, is divorced or is incarcerated.
 The petitioner must first show that he or she is being denied visitation.
 Then it must be established that the petitioner has more than just a biological relationship with the child.
 There must be an effort to convince the judge that if visitation is discontinued, harm will come to the child's mental, emotional or physical health.
 This is done by demonstrating to the court that a strong relationship exists between the grandparent and child.
+An experienced attorney can advise on grandparents’ right for child custody.
+The lawyer can provide guidance and support throughout the process.

 Frequently Asked Questions About Grandparent Visitation